 From the time series computed previously, we extract a range of statistics to characterize the dynamic properties of the signal, namely: the mean, the standard deviation and the amplitude of the signal.

-We chose not to utilize the amplitude measure for angular velocity and accelerations, as it would always yield identical values.
+We chose not to utilize the amplitude measure for angular velocity and acceleration, as it would always yield identical values.
 Furthermore, we calculated the Shannon Entropy based on the points' positions, whether on the tablet or in the air.
 To achieve this, we employ a Gaussian kernel density estimate (KDE) on the points' $X$ and $Y$ positions.
 This enabled us to determine the probability $q_i$ for each point $(x_i, y_i)$.
 Shannon Entropy is then defined as $H_s = -\sum_{i=1}^{N}q_i ln(q_i)$.
-Following the computation of these metrics, we obtained a total of \textit{54 task-agnostic metrics} across the 14 tasks.
+Following the computation of these features, we obtained a total of \textit{54 task-agnostic features} across the 14 tasks.